wpilibsuite/OutlineViewer/README.md

 ## Running

-To run Outline Viewer use the command `./gradlew run`.
+To run Outline Viewer use the command `./gradlew jfxRun`.

+## Building

+To create a Jar use the command `./gradlew jfxJar`.

 # Contributing to WPILib